sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_1_prerequisites/embedding_1_prerequisites.md

 The zip file contains these two files:

  <ul>
-      <li><strong>index.html:</strong> the simplified HTML web page that contains the iframe we are embedding into</li>
+      <li><strong>index.html:</strong> the simplified HTML web page that contains the iframe we are embedding into.</li>
       <li><strong>embed-api.js:</strong> a JavaScript routine that sets up the services required and allows configuration of the Sigma options.
-This is referred to as the server-side Embed API, and is created by the customer and stored server-side.</li>
+This is referred to as the server-side embed API (embed API), and is created by the customer, and stored server-side.</li>
 </ul>

 <img src="assets/applicationsetup1.png" width="400"/>

-### Install Node Dependencies Locally
+### **Install Node Dependencies Locally**

 We now need to initialize Node and install two Node packages inside our local project folder.